How 3D Printing can Assist those with Disabilities•

 3D Printed Teaching Aids

 In the classroom, teachers can print out the entire alphabet, a Rubik’s cube, or even dice that come with braille.
 This, in turn, can work to improve the literacy rate of visually impaired students.
 Teachers can print out 3D models for science or math classes to make the learning process easier and more interactive.
+To learn more about how 3D printing can be used in education, please click here.

 Maps or even photographs can all be 3D printed with braille on them to allow those with a visual impairment to actually touch and feel what they otherwise would not be able to experience.